 The recent executions reflect that consensus, as the Justice Department has an obligation to carry out the law.
 The decision to seek the death penalty against Mr. Lee was made by Attorney General Janet Reno (who said she personally opposed the death penalty but was bound by the law) and reaffirmed by Deputy Attorney General Eric Holder.

-But for the death penalty to be applied fairly, we must strive to make the criminal justice system work as it was intended.
+“[F]or the death penalty to be applied fairly, we must strive to make the criminal justice system work as it was intended.
 We should all agree that all defendants in capital cases should have competent and zealous lawyers representing them at all stages in the trial and appeals process.

 Any remnant of racism in the criminal justice system is wrong, and we should work to eliminate it.
 Nobody is in favor of racist prosecutors, bad judges or incompetent defense attorneys.
 If problems arise in particular cases, they should be corrected—and often are.

-The paramount goal of sentencing is the imposition of justice.
+“The paramount goal of sentencing is the imposition of justice.
 Sometimes, justice is dismissing a charge, granting a plea bargain, expunging a past conviction, seeking a prison sentence, or — in a very few cases, for the worst of the worst murderers — sometimes, justice is death…

 A drug cartel member who murders a rival cartel member faces life in prison without parole.
 What if he murders two, three, or 12 people?
 Or the victim is a child or multiple children?
 What if the murder was preceded by torture or rape?
 How about a serial killer?
 Or a terrorist who kills dozens, hundreds or thousands?